ic-labs/django-icekit/docs/install/manual-install.rst

 Installing and running without Docker
 =====================================

-If you are not yet ready for Docker, you can run an ICEkit project directly.
+If you are not yet ready for Docker, you can run an GLAMkit project directly.
 You will need to install and configure all of its dependencies manually.

 0. Install prerequisites (once per machine)